varabyte/kotter/README.md

 ### Offscreen

-Occasionally, when you want to render some marked up text, you'll wish you could measure it, for example padding both sides with spaces to center it, or putting the right count of "=" characters above and below it to give the text a sort of header effect.
+Occasionally, when you want to render some marked up text, you'll wish you could measure it first, for example allowing you to pad both sides of each line with spaces to center everything, or putting the right count of "=" characters above and below a block of text to give it a sort of header effect.
 But by the time you've rendered something out, then it's too late!

 `offscreen` to the rescue.
 You can think of `offscreen` as a temporary buffer to render to, after which you can both query it and control when it actually renders to the screen.

 `offscreen` returns a buffer, which is a read-only view of the content.
+You can query its raw text or line lengths, for example.
 To render it, you need to call `offscreen.createRenderer` and then use `renderer.renderNextRow` to render out each line at a time.

 ```kotlin
 section {